seL4 Request for Comments (RFC) Process

 Changes such as bug-fixes, refactorings, optimisations, or those that do not affect the functional requirements of the kernel, supporting tooling, infrastructure, or system components can be made through the existing pull-request process on the relevant repository.

 Examples of changes that should not involve the RFC process include:

 - Clarifying code or documentation,

 - Adding a driver to an existing layer of the system.

-If you try to make a substantial change via the pull-request process, or submit a pull-request that would result in such a change, your request will be rejected and you will be asked to use the RFC process to propose your change.
+If you try to make a substantial change via the pull-request process, your request is likely to be rejected and you will be asked to use the RFC process to propose your change.

 The RFC Process